tbarlow12/tbarlow12.github.io/content/blog/posts/JoiningMicrosoft.md

 I've been officially back for just about 3 months now, and I have had a blast with some really cool projects and fun adventures.
 I'll do my best to keep the blog updated on the happenings here.

 So, there you have it.
 I joined Microsoft because I felt like it would be a place where I could grow as a Software Engineer and, even more importantly, as a husband and father.
 I stay because those things are still true.

-If you have any other questions about what it's like to work here, feel free to reach out via any of the communication channels below!